By Joseph S. Takahashi, Ph.D., Chair of the Department of Neuroscience at UT Southwestern and Investigator in the Peter O'Donnell Jr. Brain Institute

 More than 20 years ago, Dr. Joseph Takahashi and his colleagues at UT Southwestern set out on a daring scientific journey to successfully pinpoint a mammalian clock gene using an unbiased method of gene discovery.
 Their work continues to reveal important findings.

-How daylight savings can disrupt our health
+How daylight saving time can disrupt our health

-Add this to standing facts – 26% fewer third-shift than first-shift workers report getting enough sleep, and teens and tots typically get far less than their recommend 10 hours nightly due to demanding school, sports, and social schedules – and daylight saving time seems to be exacerbating an already prevalent issue.
+Add this to standing facts – 26% fewer third-shift than first-shift workers report getting enough sleep, and teens and tots typically get far less than their recommended 10 hours nightly due to demanding school, sports, and social schedules – and daylight saving time seems to be exacerbating an already prevalent issue.

 Low mood and depression